Base choice

-Choose Zhangjiajie if dramatic scenery is the point and you are willing to plan tickets and movement before arrival.
+Choose Zhangjiajie if dramatic scenery is the point and you are willing to decide your base, tickets, and transport before arrival.

 Use this page when